Caddie's Feminist Legacy

 The Australian Cinematographers Society awarded Peter James the Cinematographer of the Year award in 1977.

-Lobby cards promoting the release of Caddie in cinemas, 1976.
+The gallery below features lobby cards promoting the release of Caddie in Australian cinemas, 1976.

 Looking back at Caddie